Coping after a traumatic event

 Useful web links

-- UK Trauma Group has links to a selection of materials which helpful information for the general public and for health professionals about Post Traumatic Stress Reactions.
+UK Psychological Trauma Society – here you can find a selection of materials which helpful information for the general public and for health professionals about Post Traumatic Stress Reactions.

 Coping with stress following a major incident leaflet, NHS